mike-ward/mike-ward.github.io/_posts/2014-07-01-introducing-nancy-pile.md

         }
     }

-And reference the bundles in html
+And reference the bundles in HTML

     <html lang="en">
     <head>